 - Traditional bank loans — 700+

-Check the application requirements before you get started to make sure you have everything you need.
+Check the loan application requirements before you get started to make sure you have everything you need.
 If you don’t have financial statements, you can always work with an online bookkeeping service like Bench to do some catch-up bookkeeping and get the historical financial statements you’ll need.

 Small Business Administration (SBA) loan